nuster1128/RecBole-MetaRec/README.md

 After the package installation process, you can run the demo code with:

 ```
-python run.py
+python quickstart.py
 ```

-Also, you can also change the model by modifying `modelName` in `run.py`.
+Also, you can also change the model and the dataset by modifying `modelName`  and `datasetName`in `quickstart.py`.

 ### Implemented Models